THE DUCHESS OF MALFI

 The Church of the Holy Sepulchre, Sheep Street, Northampton NN1 3NL

 The Duchess of Malfi is John Webster’s masterpiece of revenge tragedy, written around 1613 when Shakespeare was writing his final play, and it was performed at The Globe with actors from Shakespeare’s company, including Burbage and Condell.

-Instead, she secretly marries her steward Antonio, a capable and kind man who is willing to remain a secret husband and not demand control of her.
+Instead, she secretly marries her steward Antonio, a capable and kind man who is willing to remain a secret husband and not demand rule over her.

-Learning of this, her brothers plot their revenge, with the help of Bosola who begins to doubt his calling as a spy and assassin in the face of the brothers’ relentless anger and venom.
+Learning of this, her brothers plot their revenge, with the help of Bosola, who begins to doubt his calling as a spy and assassin in the face of the brothers’ relentless anger and venom.

 Violent and poetical, The Duchess of Malfi is often cited as one of the greatest tragedies of Renaissance drama.